dlboutwe/SlingMD/README.md

 - Relative mode: Reminder is set relative to the due date (e.g., "remind me 2 days before it's due")
 - Absolute mode: Reminder is set to a specific date (e.g., "remind me next Tuesday")

+## Email Threading

+When email threading is enabled (via the "Group Email Threads" setting), SlingMD will:

+1. Automatically detect related emails using conversation topics and thread IDs
+2. Create a dedicated folder for each email thread
+3. Generate a thread summary note (0-threadname.md) containing:
+   - Thread start and end dates
+   - Number of messages
+   - List of participants
+   - Timeline view of all emails in the thread
+4. Move all related emails into the thread folder
+5. Update thread summary when new emails are added
+6. Link emails to their thread summary for easy navigation

+This organization helps keep related emails together and provides a clear overview of email conversations in your vault.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.